Badgerati/Pode/docs/Functions/Core/Route.md

 The `route` function allows you to bind logic to be invoked against a URL path and HTTP method.
 The function also accepts custom middleware to be invoked, before running the main route logic - such as authentication.

 You can also use the `route` function to specify routes to static content paths.
 Normally if you request a static file Pode will check the `/public` directory, but you can specify other paths using `route static` (example below).
+If you call a directory path with the directory structure, then a default file (such as `index.html`) will be searched for and returned.

+Routes can also be bound against a specific protocol or endpoint.
+This allows you to bind multiple root (`/`) routes against different endpoints - if you're listening to multiple endpoints.

 !!! info
     The scriptblock supplied for the main route logic is invoked with a single parameter for the current web event.
 This parameter will contain the `Request` and `Response` objects; `Data` (from POST requests), and the `Query` (from the query string of the URL), as well as any `Parameters` from the route itself (eg: `/:accountId`).